 This is the agreement between employer and employee.
-It does not have to be formal written contact, it can be a written statement outlining the terms and conditions of the employement and must be provided within 2 months of commencement.
+It does not have to be a formal written contract, it can be a written statement outlining the terms and conditions of the employment and must be provided within 2 months of commencement.

 EMPLOYMENT LAW BASICS